-What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
-0.14 mgd Is sufficient wastewater treatment capacity available to serve this proposed project? Υ If no, are there any current plans to expand existing wastewater treatment capacity?
+What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)? cient wastewater treatment capacity available to serve this proposed project?
+If no, are there any current plans to expand existing wastewater treatment capacity?
 If there are plans to expand existing wastewater treatment capacity, briefly describe below: If sewer line extension is required to serve this project, how much additional line (in miles) will be required?
-Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle (If only an alternative measure of volume is available, please provide.) trips per day?
-4208 vtpd Has a traffic study been performed to determine whether or not transportation or access improvements w serve this project? ill be needed to Y If yes, has a copy of the study been provided to the local government?
-N If transportation improvements are needed to serve this project, please describe below: Right turn lane on W. Park Place Blvd.@ site access Two egress lanes exiting site @ W. Park Place Blvd in background condition (refer to report) l.
-Turn lanes an d widening Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
-914 tons s/annum Is sufficient landfill capacity available to serve this proposed project?
-Y If no, are there any current plans to expand existing landfill capacity?
+Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle trips per day?
+(If only an alternative measure of volume is available, please provide.)
+Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project?
+If yes, has a copy of the study been provided to the local government?
+N If transportation improvements are needed to serve this project, please describe below: Right turn lane on W. Park Place Blvd.@ site access Two egress lanes exiting site @ W. Park Place Blvd in background condition (refer to report) I. Turn lanes an d widening Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
+4 tons/annum Is sufficient landfill capacity available to serve this proposed project? Υ If no, are there any current plans to expand existing landfill capacity?
 If there are plans to expand existing landfill capacity, briefly describe below: Will any hazardous waste be generated by the development?
-If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has be en constructed ?
+If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has be en constructed l?
 35% Is the site located in a water supply watershed?
-N If yes, list the watershed(s) name(s) below: , Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) impacts on stormwater management: Stormwater detention to mitigate the project's Environmental Quality Is the development located within, or likely to affect any of the following: 1.
+If yes, list the watershed(s) name(s) below: Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) impacts on stormwater management: Stormwater detention to mitigate the project's Environmental Quality Is the development located within, or likely to affect any of the following: 1.
 Water supply watersheds?
 N 2.
 Significant groundwater recharge areas?
 N 3.
 Wetlands?
 N 4.
 Protected mountains?
 N 5.
 Protected river corridors?
-N If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected below: Has the local government implemented environmental regulations consistent with the Department of Natu for Environmental Planning Criteria? ıral Resources' Rules
+N If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected be pelow: , Has the local government implemented environmental regulations consistent with the Department of Natu for Environmental Planning Criteria? ıral Resources' Rules